-Under normal market conditions, the Fund will typically be invested in at least three developed countries, other than the U.S. The Fund may invest in securities issued by companies domiciled in emerging and frontier markets without limitation.
+Under normal market conditions, the Fund will typically be invested in at least three developed countries, including the U.S. The Fund may invest its assets in securities issued by foreign companies in developed countries without limit.
+To a lesser extent, the Fund may invest in foreign companies in emerging and frontier markets.
+Securities issued by companies incorporated outside the United States whose securities are principally traded in the United States are not defined as foreign companies.